 Wattled Crane (Bugeranus carunculatus)

 In order to effectively conserve and manage this species at Ingula, Robin Colyn compiled and implemented a Species Action Plan in March 2015.
 The SAP addressed the ecology of the species, national and local threats, modelled optimal breeding and foraging habitat on-site at Ingula, potential territory size of breeding pairs at Ingula, as well as actions required in order to conserve the species within Ingula.
 Actions and recommendations were stated and prioritised according to the respective potential severity.
 Additionally, time-frames and resource needs per action were also addressed.
+On site monitoring of the species is continued according to this document.

 White-bellied Korhaan (Eupodotis senegalensis)